Elevate Recovery

 How to Get Ativan Out of Your System

-The only way to eliminate Ativan from your body is to stop taking it.
 Eating a healthy diet, getting plenty of exercise, and drinking enough water can help speed up your metabolism, which may speed up the elimination timeline.
 However, if you have been taking Ativan for a long time, you may be physically dependent on it.
 As a result, you may experience withdrawal when you suddenly stop taking Ativan.

 Ativan withdrawal can be extremely uncomfortable and even life-threatening.
 The best way to stop taking the medication is to slowly taper off it under the guidance of a healthcare professional or drug detox program.
 A gradual taper will reduce the severity of withdrawal symptoms.